TurbulentRice/Graph_Theory/README.md

 # Graph_Theory
-Data structures and implementations useful in graph-related problems.
+Data structures and algorithms useful in graph-related problems.

-# Directed Graph Data Structures
+# Directed Graphs
 Node:	        Directional vertex object
                 Contains lists of in/out-neighbors, representing edges.
  	        Implements recursive depth-first search through neighbors

 DiGraph:        Directed graph object
                 Uses an adjacency list (dict) to "map" edges.
                 Kosaraju Algorithm method determines strongly connected components by performing DFS from each Node.

-# Undirected Graph Data Structures
+# Undirected Graphs
 Vertex:         Wrapper for a string identifier, potentially superfluous.

 Edge:           Weighted edge between two vertices.
-In/out neighbors are undirectional (start/end is arbitrary)
+In/out neighbors can be either directional or undirectional (start/end may be arbitrary)
                 Holds weight info for connections between vertecies.
-        Can be used in Flow Network implementations as well, as it is both undirected and weighted.
+                Can be used in Flow Network implementations as well, since it is weighted and possibly directional.

 UndiGraph:      Undirected graph object
                 Uses adjacency matrix (n x n dimensional array) in conjunciton with ID map (dict) for traversal Implements bread-first search through matrix.

+# Flow Networks (work in progress!)
+Uses Node, DiGraph, and Edge objects.

+Flow:           Subclass of Node.
+Inherits all from parent, adds inflow and outflow attributes.

+Arc:            Subclass of Edge.
+Inherits all from parent, adds capacity, flow, and residual capacity attributes.

+Network:        Subclass of DiGraph.
+Inherits all from parent, added algorithms for determining sinks, sources, and max and min flow.